sunnyk56/market/deploy/redhat-testchain-deployment/join-testchain-as-a-validator.md

 ```
 - To make this node a validator node we have to perform a create-validator transaction.
 - Run the ```makeValidator.sh``` shell script present at ```/deploy/redhat-testchain-deployment/peer-validators``` to make this node a validator
-- To run this script you need a ```moniker``` of any orchestrator from the chain so that some tokens can be transffered to your validator.
+- To run this script you need a ```mnemonic``` of any orchestrator from the chain so that some tokens can be transffered to your validator.
 ```bash
 bash makeValidator.sh
 ```